 "I don't really like watching my stuff.
 It makes me feel sick," he said.
 "You imagine you look a certain way in your head, and when it looks even the slightest bit different from what you imagine, you go, 'Rubbish'."

-Despite having girls throwing themselves at him blue-eyed hunk insists he's not looking for a girlfriend.
-Reports abounded of a romance with his Twilight
+Despite having girls throwing themselves at him blue-eyed hunk insisted he wasn't looking for a girlfriend.